robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 also be accessed like `${USER.name}` (notice that `$` is needed in this context), but using `${MANY.3}` is not possible.

-.. note:: Starting from Robot Framework 3.0.3, dictionary variable keys are
+.. tip:: With nested dictionary variables keys are accessible like
-          accessible recursively like `${VAR.nested.key}`.
+         `${VAR.nested.key}`.
 This eases working with nested data structures.

 Another special property of dictionary variables is that they are ordered.
 This means that if these dictionaries are iterated,